-Line 19 - INTEREST
+Line 19 - Interest

 Enter interest incurred in the trade or business activity of the corporation that is not reported elsewhere on the return.
-Do not include interest expense related to rental activity, portfolio or investment income.
+Do not include interest expense related to rental activity, portfolio, or investment income.

-Line 20 - DEPRECIATION
+Line 20 - Depreciation

 ACA 26-51-428 did not adopt the bonus depreciation provisions contained in Internal Revenue Code 168(k).
-The following IRC Code was adopted: Sections 167,168(a)-(j), of the IRS Code of 1986 as in effect on January 1, 2018 and Section 179 as in effect on January 1, 2009 for property purchased in tax years beginning on or after January 1, 2014.
+The following IRC Code was adopted: Sections 167,168(a)-(j), of the IRS Code of 1986 as in effect on January 1, 2019 and Section 179 as in effect on January 1, 2009 for property purchased in tax years beginning on or after January 1, 2014.
 For tax years beginning on or after January 1, 2011 the Section 179 expense election is \$25,000 with phase out beginning at \$200,000.
-Attach Arkansas Schedule AR1100REC to the AR1100CT to reconcile Federal and Arkansas depreciation.

-Line 21 - DEPLETION
+Line 21 - Depletion

 Enter depletion expense claimed.
-Arkansas allows federal depletion allowances as in effect January 1,2007.
-In computing depletion allowance deduction for oil and gas wells, the depletion deduction shall be controlled by the provisions of IRS Section 613A as in effect January 1, 2011.
+Arkansas allows federal depletion allowances as in effect January 1, 2019.
+In computing depletion allowance deduction for oil and gas wells, the depletion deduction shall be controlled by the provisions of IRS section 613A as in effect January 1, 2019.

-Line 22 - ADVERTISING
+Line 22 - Advertising